SU-SWS/template_warehouse/jira_templates_md/bug_report_template.md

 1. Scroll down to '....'
 1. See error

-### Expected behavior
+### Expected behavior - Definition of done
+When implemented correctly, what do you expect to happen?
-A clear and concise description of what you expected to happen.
+Give a clear and concise description.

 ### Suggestions for resolution
 any tips, recommendations, LMGTFY URLs, that might help with a fix?

 ### Process Improvement
 * Is this bug due to something missing in our process?